 Principle: The ability of various investors, whether civil society, government, private sector, academia, or the technical community, to inform and participate in the governance of IT is vital for its safe deployment.

-- Promote Multi-investor Governance: Firms, institutions, and processes related to the governance of IT need to adapt an open, transparent, and inclusive approach.
+- Promote Multi-stakeholder Governance: Firms, institutions, and processes related to the governance of IT need to adapt an open, transparent, and inclusive approach.
 It should be on four key attributes: Inclusiveness and transparency; Collective responsibility; Effective decision making and implementation; and Collaboration through distributed and interoperable governance.